Matt Cartwright: Economic issues

-Cartwright has criticized the Trump tax cut, saying that it gave taxpayers little relief while adding huge sums to the national debt.
+Cartwright criticized the Trump tax cut, saying that it gave taxpayers little relief while adding huge sums to the national debt.

 Environment

 On February 26, 2014, Cartwright introduced the Streamlining Energy Efficiency for Schools Act of 2014 (H.R.
 4092; 113th Congress), a bill that would require the United States Department of Energy to establish a centralized clearinghouse to disseminate information on federal programs, incentives, and mechanisms for financing energy-efficient retrofits and upgrades at schools.
 Cartwright argued that "the bill is a strategic and cost-saving investment to relieve the fiscal pressure felt by schools across the country while bringing us closer to energy security."
 Cartwright's bill passed unanimously out of the Energy and Commerce Committee on April 30, 2014.
 It passed the full House of Representatives on June 23, 2014.
+During his final term in office, Cartwright served as a Vice Chair of the Sustainable Energy and Environment Coalition.

 Gun policy

-During his first month in office he co-sponsored four bills involving gun control.
+During his first month in office, Cartwright co-sponsored four bills involving gun control.
 He opposes gun-makers' legal immunity after a crime has occurred, and he opposes assault rifle sales.

 In 2022, Cartwright voted for H.R.
 1808: Assault Weapons Ban of 2022.